Lumi-supercomputer/LUMI-training-materials/docs/2day-20260422/205-Containers.md

     Note that it again uses the shell `/bin/sh`.

 If you'd need a container with ROCm(tm) support or support for `mpi4py`, it would be better to start from the containers from the LUMI AI Factory.
-The `mpi4py` package that you download from PyPi does not properly support the LUMI interconnect, so it needs to be compiled from sources, but that also requires an MPI library with good performance in the container.
+The `mpi4py` wheel that you download from PyPi does not properly support the LUMI interconnect, so it needs to be compiled from sources, but that also requires an MPI library with good performance in the container.
 Another option is to start from containers with components of the programming environment in there that the